Judith Briers - Chair of Governors

-I have studied biology and as science remains an area of interest of mine I am keen to learn more about how it is taught within the school.
-I also enjoy reading, history, walking my dog, and spending quality time with my family and friends.
+I have also studied biology and as science remains an area of interest of mine I am keen to learn more about how it is taught within the school.
+I am married with two primary school aged children and I also enjoy reading, history, music, walking my dog, and spending quality time with my family and friends.

 Karen is currently working for the Diocese of Leicester Board of Education and Multi Academy Trust as their accountant.
 Having worked in the manufacturing industry previously, charity and school accounting is a change in direction that brings both challenges and rewards.

 As one of your governors she brings unique business and finance skills to help ensure that the school continues to grow, support and develop over the coming years.